gabrielemariotti/cardslib/README.md

 ![Screen](https://github.com/gabrielemariotti/cardslib/raw/master/demo/images/screen.png)

+You can display single cards, list of cards and a grid of Cards.

 ---
 ## Feature

-Card Library provides 2 custom tags:
+Card Library provides 3 custom tags:

 *  `CardView` to display a UI Card.
 *  `CardListView` to display a List Card.
+*  `CardGridView` to display a Grid Card.

 **It requires API 14+**